GitHub - waskosky/codex-cli-farm: A tmux session management system specifically for Codex CLI instances

 Core Commands

-• codex-add [directory] - Add new Codex instance to tmux session
+• codex-add [session] [directory] - Add a new Codex instance, optionally selecting a named farm

 • codex-watch - Monitor all Codex logs in consolidated view